NickChlam/AzureFunctionsDemo/readme.md

 ``` c#
 [SendGrid(ApiKey="SendGridApiKey")] ICollector<SendGridMessage> sender
 ```
-* Using SQL Server we can access data.
+* Using SQL Server, we can access data.
 We are getting the paymentId from the filename.
 ``` c#
         var data = DataAccess.LoadData<RentalPayment>(sql);
         var email = data[0].Email;
 ```
-*  The email is formatted, an attachment was added and is converted to base64.
+*  The email is formatted; an attachment was added and is converted to base64.
 We then send the email if the email does not end in @test.
 I did this so I was not constantly spamming myself with emails.
 ``` C#
  if(!email.EndsWith("@test.com"))
                 sender.Add(message);